 With any familiarity of the city and language, it isn’t hard to do, but I didn’t feel like being lost for any portion of the already abbreviated winter day.
 While having the freedom of my own time schedule would have been nice, I wouldn’t have learned nearly as much about the history of the places without joining a tour.

 Discover Prague offers the least expensive tour because it uses public transportation rather than a private bus to get from place to place.
-As such we were subject to a schedule and the tour didn’t meet until 11am which gave me some extra time to walk around Prague.
+This allowed us to feel more like a local, which I like.
+Additionally, since we were subject to a train schedule and the tour didn’t meet until 11am which gave me some extra time to walk around Prague.

 Our group met near Old Town Square.
 After a long introduction, we walked 15 minutes to the train station where we waited another 20 minutes while our guide purchased the train tickets.
-I wish the tour pamphlet included this information as I could have purchased lunch in the train station while waiting rather than spending my free-time getting lunch at 10:30am.
+It is good to know this information as there is time to purchase lunch in the train station while waiting rather than during morning free-time.

 Cathedral of Assumption of Our Lady Sedlec